Environmental Variables

 - Compile the file into libcrypt.so.1:

-gcc -o libcrypt.so.1 -shared -fPIC library_path.c
+gcc -o libcrypt.so.1 -shared -fPIC library_path.c - Run apache2 using

-) where we compiled the file:sudo LD_LIBRARY_PATH=. apache2
+sudowhile setting LD_LIBRARY_PATH to the current directory (.) where we compiled the file:sudo LD_LIBRARY_PATH=. apache2

 library_path.c